The costs associated with healthcare cyberattacks and breaches can be high.

 #5.
 A multi-layered strategy considered essential for detecting and containing cyberbreaches

-Time is also of the essence with a data breach.
+Time is also of the essence with a healthcare data breach.
 Detecting and responding earlier to a cyber threat can help limit the damage it causes, the report emphasizes.

-Data Breaches Are Costly and Common
+Healthcare Data Breaches are Costly and Common

 Cyberattack strikes cause a lot of immediate anxiety and fear.
 Healthcare organization leaders scramble to answer some basic questions: What data has been compromised or lost?
 How extensive is the breach?
 What can we do to mitigate the damage?
 How should we alert our members?

 Cyberattacks can also cause long-lasting issues for a payer.
 Current health plan members might move to another health plan in the wake of an attack, no longer trusting your organization to protect their private information.
 Future members might steer clear.
 After such losses, it can become challenging and costly to rebuild membership numbers.

 Our report quantifies the steep cost of losing members.
 Across the top 100 healthcare payers, for example, the average cost of acquiring each new member is more than 300% times higher than retaining one.

 One thing is very clear – healthcare is a favorite target for cybercriminals now.
 The high value of personal health and financial information to the dark web is a prime reason.
 This reality – combined with an industry lagging behind others in putting up effective defenses – means payers and other healthcare players still have work to do.

 Digital data continues to drive healthcare in new directions.
 So it’s more important than ever to stay ahead of any nefarious players and strengthen your cybersecurity protections.

 Learn more by downloading the “True Cost of Fraud for Healthcare Payers” report.